Keep Up With McLean!

 Separation from loved ones, alongside fears of bringing the virus home, takes a toll on frontline workers.
 At LEADER, we see first responders work very hard to maintain confidence and competence in their roles.
 But when their supports are less accessible, it affects their mental health and ability to cope.

-If you are a first responder and are feeling the effects of trauma—COVID-19 related or not—the first step in seeking help may be the most difficult step.
 Knowing that you are not alone and that there are treatments available to help build resilience to trauma is important.
 This is key to your own recovery, but also to help your fellow first responders know that seeking help is perfectly normal.

 LEADER offers specialized mental health and addiction services, designed specifically for men and women in uniform.